Snigdho8869/Real-Time-Facial-Emotion-Detection-using-MobileNet-and-Webcam-Input/README.md

 * In real-world scenarios, the accuracy may vary depending on various factors such as lighting conditions, facial expressions, and camera angles.

+# Web-Application

+This web application of emotion detection involves capturing video of a person's face using a webcam or other camera, and then analyzing that video using machine learning algorithms to identify the person's emotional state.
+The results then used to adjust the content or user experience of the web application in real-time, based on the person's emotional response.

 # Conclusion:

 In conclusion, this repository provides a solution for real-time facial emotion detection using MobileNet pretrained model and webcam feed.
 The model achieved an accuracy of 76.61% and the script can be easily run on any machine with the required dependencies.
 This project can be further improved by exploring different pre-trained models or custom model architectures, increasing the size of the dataset or using a larger batch size for training.
 Overall, this project showcases the power and versatility of deep learning in computer vision applications and can be used as a starting point for further research and development.